Mike Galsworthy

-Mike Galsworthy (born 1976) is the co-founder of Scientists for EU and Healthier IN the EU and a media commentator about the effects of Brexit on the scientific community in the United Kingdom.
+Mike Galsworthy (born 1976) is the co-founder of "Scientists for EU" and "Healthier IN the EU" and a media commentator about the effects of Brexit on the scientific community in the United Kingdom, and is Chair of the European Movement UK.
 He is currently a visiting researcher at the London School of Hygiene and Tropical Medicine (LSHTM) and was previously Senior Research Associate in the Department of Applied Health Research, University College London (UCL).

 Early life and education

 Galsworthy was born in London.
 He studied Natural Sciences at the University of Cambridge.
 He gained his PhD in Behaviour Genetics from the King's College London in 2003.
 His doctoral supervisor was Robert Plomin.

 Career

 Academia

 Galsworthy completed ten years of postdoctoral work in Switzerland and Slovenia, returning to London in June 2012 to take a position as Senior Research Associate at University College London.
 He is affiliated with the London School of Hygiene and Tropical Medicine as a visiting researcher.
 His research interests include health services research and science policy of the EU.